phelps-matthew/FeatherMap/README.md

 ```
 ## Usage
 ### General Usage
-To apply to a ResNet-34, simply import the model and wrap with `FeatherNet` module, initializing with the desired compression.
-One can then proceed with forward and backward passes as normal.
+To compress a model such as Resnet-34, import the model from `feathermap/models/` and simply wrap the model with the `FeatherNet` module, initializing with the desired compression.
+One can then proceed with forward and backward passes as normal, as well as `state_dict` loading and saving.
 ```python
 from feathermap.models.resnet import ResNet34
 from feathermap.feathernet import FeatherNet